What to do if you have lost your Galaxy device

 If you've lost your smart watch, you can find it using the Galaxy Wearable app.
-The Find My Mobile service won’t let you see the watch’s location, but it does let you lock or erase Samsung services such as Samsung Pay.
+You can also lock it or erase Samsung services such as Samsung Wallet.

 On your phone, navigate to the Galaxy Wearable app, and then tap Find My Watch.
-(On fitness bands, tap Find My Band or Find My Gear.)
-If your watch is connected to your phone using Bluetooth, tap START.
-Your watch will begin vibrating so it's easier to find.
-When you find it, tap the X icon and swipe to the right.
+On fitness bands, tap Find My Band or Find My Gear.

-If you've lost your watch somewhere out of Bluetooth range, you'll have two options available when Remote connection is turned on.
+If you've lost your watch somewhere out of Bluetooth range, you'll still be able to set some security options when Remote connection is turned on.
 Navigate to the SmartThings Find website and chose from the following options:

 Find your earbuds

-Note: On iOS devices, this feature is only available for the Galaxy Buds+ or Galaxy Buds Live when connected to the Galaxy Buds app on an iPhone 7 or later with iOS 10 or higher.
+Note: On iOS devices, this feature is only available for the Galaxy Buds+, Galaxy Buds2, and Galaxy Buds Live when connected to the Galaxy Buds app on an iPhone 7 or later with iOS 10 or higher.

 You won’t need to buy new Galaxy Buds if you've misplaced them because the Galaxy Wearable app makes finding them super easy.
 Your earbuds must be charged and connected to the app on your phone or tablet in order to locate them.